CMMingo/spotify-ad-mute/README_technical.md

 ### Windows (`spotify_ad_mute_windows.py`)
 - **Detection**: polls the Spotify window title via `pywin32`.
-A real track shows `"Artist - Song"`; ads, pauses, and idle states all fall back to a generic title (`"Spotify"`, `"Spotify Free"`, `"Advertisement"`, or empty) — Windows has no official "this is an ad" flag, so this is a heuristic, not an exact signal like macOS's.
+A real track always shows `"Artist - Song"`; an ad has no artist, so the title is just the advertiser's name (e.g. `"Don Omar"`), and pauses/idle states fall back to `"Spotify Free"` / `"Spotify Premium"`.
+Rule: **no `" - "` separator ⇒ not a real track ⇒ mute.** Windows has no official "this is an ad" flag, so this is a heuristic, not an exact signal like macOS's.
+  The `Anuncio • 2 de 3` label in the now-playing bar is *not* reachable from outside the process: Spotify is a CEF (Chromium) app with web accessibility disabled, so UI Automation sees an empty pane.
+- **Finding the window**: Spotify's main window no longer uses the old `SpotifyMainWindow` class — it's the generic Chromium `Chrome_WidgetWin_1`.
+  The script matches on the owning process instead: the only *visible* top-level window belonging to `Spotify.exe` is the player window.
-- **Muting**: uses `pycaw` to mute Spotify's entry in the Windows Core Audio per-app volume mixer — a real OS-level mute of just that process, independent of the volume level (so no saved-volume bookkeeping needed).
+- **Muting**: uses `pycaw` to mute Spotify's entries in the Windows Core Audio per-app volume mixer — a real OS-level mute of just those processes, independent of the volume level (so no saved-volume bookkeeping needed).
+  Spotify runs **several `Spotify.exe` processes** (UI, audio, ...) and each has its own mixer session; only one of them actually emits sound, so the script mutes/unmutes all of them as a group.

 ### Browser extension (`extension/`)
 - **Detection**: a content script watches `document.title` via a